go-gost/docs/en/docs/concepts/ingress.md

     Ingress supports dynamic configuration via [Web API](../tutorials/api/overview.md).

 !!! note "Limitation"
-    Ingress currently can only be used in [reverse proxy tunnel](../tutorials/reverse-proxy-tunnel.md).
+    Ingress currently can only be used in [reverse proxy tunnel](../tutorials/reverse-proxy-tunnel.md) and [routing tunnel](../tutorials/routing-tunnel.md).

-Ingress consists of a set of rules, each rule is a mapping from a hostname to a service endpoint, and the entry point traffic is routed and load-balanced through Ingress in the reverse proxy.
+Ingress consists of a set of rules, each rule is a mapping from a hostname to an endpoint.

+In the reverse proxy tunnel, the entry point traffic is routed and load-balanced through Ingress.

+In the routing tunnel, different routing rules (routing namespaces) are specified for different hosts through Ingress.

-The hostname in the rule also supports domain name wildcards, and the service endpoint must be a legal UUID.
+The hostname in the rule also supports domain name wildcards, and the endpoint must be a legal UUID.

 ## Wildcard Hostname